Cheez0id/Charity-Locator-Project-P1G7/README.md

-# Charity-Locator-Project-P1G7
+# Charity-Locator-Project-P1G7- "Food Foundation Finder"

 This is a group/collaborative project for Georgia Tech Full Stack Flex Bootcamp (Project 1)
 Contributors: Wes Clark, Benjamin Kim, Mary Prince, Emily Reese Broad Goal: Learn how to effectively collaborate with other developers on a web application that is hosted on GitHub Specific Goal: create and work in a repository together to develop a functional dynamic application - Charity Locator for Nearby Food Banks

+## User Story
 I am a user who is looking for nearby foodbank
+I need to know what foodbanks are in my designated area So that I can obtain food and establish relationships with these charities

+## Project Elements
-I need to know what foodbanks are closest to me  (walking distance?/modes of transportation) Element 1: I will have to input my address (input form) (Bootstrap?) that is saved in local storage Element 2: use information from local storage and Search API charity list by zipcode/parent address Element 3: take original address and Charity address information and put it into a location search Element 4: output walking distance
+Element 1: User will input an address (input form) Element 2: Search API charity list by that address Element 3: Fetch Returns list of charities
+Element 4: Get returned data from first API fetch Element 5: Use data to map locations of charities Element 5: User clicks on a charity card to view their website Element 6: Viewed charity information is saved in local storage Element 7: local storage data is dynamically displayed in "most recent searches section"

 ## Project 1 Requirements
 1. Must use at least 2 server-side API
-2. Must use a CSS framework <i>other than bootstrap<i>(Jung said bootstrap is ok; tailwind might be good to try)
+2. Must use a CSS framework
 3. Must use client-side storage to store persistent data
 4. Must have a polished UI
 5. Must meet good quality coding standards (indentation, scoping, naming, etc.)